 A fishpond symbolized a rich ahupua‘a (major land division), which reflected favorably on the ali‘i as well as on the people living in the ahupua‘a.

-The salinity of the water served as an important element determining type of construction as well as what types of food that could be raised and their level of productivity.
+The salinity of the water served as an important element in determining the type of construction as well as what types of food could be raised and their level of productivity.

 The six main styles of fishponds as identified by Kikuchi include: